 Lily nodded, attempting to hide her surprise.
-It was clear his sibling had passed and, more tellingly, that Ellis was accustomed to keeping this part of his life tucked away.
+It was clear his sibling had passed, but, more tellingly, Ellis was accustomed to keeping this part of his past tucked away.
 A relic in a dusty attic.

 "I didn't realize it at first," he went on, "but that's what drew me over to that house.
 And then I saw the posted sign."
 He shook his head as if recalling its words.
 "Sure, I could've been appalled, wondering how a parent could do that.
 Sell them off like that.
 But I didn't feel that way."